 Generally, you can only raise issues and arguments in your petition that you raised at the hearing.
-There are a few exceptions to this rule, including:
+There are a few exceptions, including:

-You cannot put new evidence (facts) into the record except in a very few cases.
-Generally, the Judge reviews only testimony and documents filed in the administrative process.
+Only in a very few cases.
+Generally, the judge reviews only testimony and documents filed in the administrative process.

-You can sometimes add new facts if you could not have discovered them earlier, or the judge or DSHS or HCA improperly kept the facts out of the record.
-If important facts are missing, the court can "remand" (send back) the case to get those facts.
-For more information on new evidence, see RCW 34.05.562.
+You can sometimes add new facts you could not have discovered earlier, or facts the judge, DSHS or HCA improperly kept out of the record.
+If important facts are missing, the court can “remand” (send back) the case to get them.
+See RCW 34.05.562.

-*If you are arguing that a DSHS or HCA rule is invalid (no good), you must prove specific reasons for that.
-See RCW 34.05.570 (2).
+*If you are arguing a DSHS or HCA rule is invalid (no good), you must prove specific reasons for that.
+RCW 34.05.570 (2)

-The Petition must have the following information.
-We included some of this information on the attached Petition form:
+It must have the following info.
+We included some of this info on the attached Petition form:

-In the caption, you must check the box showing whether you must pay a filing fee in this case.
-(See "Does it Cost Anything to File the Petition," below.)
+In the caption, you must check the box showing if you must pay a filing fee in this case.
+See “Is there a Fee to File the Petition,” below.

 Your name and mailing address.